 This modulator voltage along with a voltage feedback is fed into a switching regulator to create the chopping for the pulse width modulator.
 This chopping is fed into the multiplexer along with the Three Phases and their inverse.
+(For low frequency the entire cycle is pulse width modulated.)
 The output is a Three Phase square wave with the center portion of each half cycle pulse width modulated.
 The phase signals are fed into three Commutation cards which coordinates the firing signals to the four SCR's per phase so that a power phase will be produced similar to the PWM signal out of the Modulator card.

-Figure 2-7 shows the Driver feedback signals cross referenced to the following ballouts.
+Figure 2.6 shows the Driver feedback signals

-1) There is a frequency feedback from the Synchronizer card that is half the frequency of the oscillator on the AC Regulator card.
+There also is a frequency feedback from the Synchronizer II card that is half the frequency of the oscillator on the AC Regulator card.
 This feedback goes to the discriminator and is only meaningful when a frequency reference is used.
-Using this feedback means that the incoming frequency reference must be forty-eight times the fundamental frequency for GO1 Drivers and twenty-four times for the GO2 Drivers.
+Using this feedback means that the incoming frequency reference must be forty-eight, 24, or 12 times the fundamental frequency for base frequency ranges of X1, X2 and X4 respectively.

-- 2)Voltage feedback comes from the d-c buss.
+Voltage feedback comes from the d-c buss.
 This voltage is isolated, scaled down, and fed to the switching voltage regulator on the Modulator card.
 The Isolator card also produces a "TRIP" signal on "under" and "over" voltage conditions.
-This signal is fed to the Drive Protection card where the appropriate signals are sent to the Commutation cards to trip the drive. - 3)Current feedback signals from each phase are fed to signal amplifiers on the Synchronizer card.
+This signal is fed to the Driver Protection card where the appropriate signals are sent to the Commutation cards to trip the drive.
+Voltage feedback is also fed to Synchronizer II card where it is combined with other signals for optimum chopping control.

+Current feedback signals from each phase are fed to signal amplifiers on the Synchronizer II card.
 These signals are in phase with their respective driver phase signals. (i.e. CSA is in phase with 1FFA.)
 These current signals are fed to the Reverse Logic card where the components of current in phase with their respective voltage signals are summed.
 This sum is fed into a spill-over circuit and the resultant current limit signal is fed back to the AC Regulator card where it will over-ride the reference to limit current.
-The current signals from the Synchronizer card are also fed to the Drive Modulator card.
+The current signals from the Synchronizer card are also fed to the Commutation cards.
 Here the current signals are compared with a preset upper level (+5.5V).
-These upper limits are then compared with their respective phase signals and the result over-rides the voltage regulator to immediately increase or decrease output voltage to limit current.
+The result over-rides the voltage regulator to immediately increase or decrease output voltage to limit current.
 This instantaneous current limit will normally not be activated.
 This limit serves only to protect the drive under shock loads or a motor "Breakdown" (Induction) or "Pull Out" (Synchronous) condition.

-Additionally, an instantaneous current limit signal is fed back to the current spill over circuit on the Reverse Logic card to help reduce frequency in a motor pull-out or breakdown condition. - 4 There is also a current feedback from the drive Filter Modules.
+There is also a current feedback from the drive Filter.
 Capacitor current is detected since any fast rising fault will first show up as capacitor current.
-This current signal is fed to a level detector to detect instantaneous over-current.
+This current signal is fed to a level detector to detect instantaneous overcurrent.
 When this signal reaches a pre-set upper level, the Drive Protection card stops all normal firing and initiates a firing of all Inverter SCR's.
-This allows all power conversion modules to commutate off by means of a secondary commutation circuit. - 5) Commutation current is fed back to each Commutation card.
+This allows all power conversion modules to commutate off by means of a secondary commutation circuit.

+Commutation current is fed back to each Commutation card.
 This signal is referenced at -5 volts and is used to coordinate the firing of the main inverter SCR's.